On Commonsense Cues in BERT for Solving Commonsense Tasks

-We first conduct a set of experiments to investigate the commonsense link weight, which can reflect whether commonsense knowledge is captured by the BERT representation of the sentence.
-Intuitively, if the link weight from the answer concept to the question concept is higher than those from the answer concept to other question words, then we know that the commonsense knowledge in \textsc{ConceptNet} is captured by the representation empirically.
-It is worth noting that rather than the question concept, the representation of the {\it [CLS]} token is directly connected to the output layer for candidate scoring.
-Hence there is no direct supervision signal from the output layer to the link weight from answer concept tokens to the question concept tokens during both pre-training and fine-tuning.
+We first conduct a set of experiments to investigate commonsense link strengths in BERT representations of question-answer pairs (i.e. sentences).
+Intuitively, if the link weight from the answer concept to the question concept is higher than those from the answer concept to other question words, then we have evidence of BERT using commonsense cues according to \textsc{ConceptNet}.
+As mentioned earlier, rather than the question concept, the representation of the {\tt [CLS]} token is directly connected to the output layer for candidate scoring.
+Hence there is no direct supervision signal from the output layer to the link weight during fine-tuning, and better prediction does not necessarily indicate strong commonsense links.